 Since the RSM is generic and potentially useful in regions that are similar to South Florida, a description of the main hydrological features of South Florida would be helpful.
-Such a description should be supported by figures showing the main areas in South Florida (Lake Okeechobee, EAA, WCA, ENP, urban areas), the main canals and control structures, and a short description of the geology.
+Such a description should be supported by figures showing the main areas in South Florida (Lake Okeechobee, Everglades agricultural area, water conservation areas,

+Everglades National Park, and urban areas), the main canals and control structures, and a short description of the geology.
 References should be made to other documents that present more details on the system, to allow the interested reader to get more information without lengthening the Theory Manual.
-Unique characteristics of the South Florida area that are particularly relevant to the RSM and that could be described in the Theory Manual are: (1) the competing objectives for water use (flooding control, water supply and environmental protection); (2) the extremely flat topography; (3) the proximity of extensive wetlands and urban areas, which corresponds to very different hydrologic regimes; (4) the presence of the low-permeability layer, muck, overlying the bedrock in the WCA and ENP; (5) the nature of the aquifer which is extremely permeable near the coast, and (6) the potential for salt-water intrusion which cannot be simulated at regional scale but that is addressable at local scale.
+Unique characteristics of the South Florida area that are particularly relevant to the RSM and that could be described in the Theory Manual are: (1) the competing objectives for water use (flood control, water supply, water quality, and environmental protection); (2) the extremely shallow-gradient topography; (3) the proximity of extensive wetlands and urban areas, which correspond to very different hydrologic regimes; (4) the presence of the low-permeability layer, muck, overlying the bedrock in the water conservation areas (WCA) and Everglades National Park (ENP); (5) the nature of the aquifer which is extremely permeable near the coast, and (6) the potential for salt-water intrusion which cannot be simulated at regional scale but that is addressable at local scale.

-Many detailed editorial comments on the RSM documentation existing prior to 22 June 2005 were submitted by the panel to the District and are contained in Appendix II.
+Detailed editorial comments on the RSM documentation submitted by the panel to the SFWMD prior to 22 June 2005 are presented in Appendix II.
 It is recommended that the manual be reviewed by a competent technical editor to resolve problems with language, grammar and consistency of scientific terminology.